aaronbloomfield/ccc/hws/dex/index.md

 ### Testing

-To help you test your code, below is a method that will test the first case from the example above -- the `createPool()` example.
+To help you test your code, below is a method that will test the first case from the example above -- the `createPool()` step.
 This is intended to be done on the Javascript development environment in Remix.
 This file is saved as [DEXtest.sol](DEXtest.sol.html) ([src](DEXtest.sol)).

 ```
 // SPDX-License-Identifier: GPL-3.0-or-later